aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 ### Cost ( required )

-This section is for a high-level cost estimate.
-Think of a likely straightforward scenario with reasonable assumptions based on the problem the Guidance is trying to solve.
-If applicable, provide an in-depth cost breakdown table in this section.

-Start this section with the following boilerplate text:

-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of <month> <year>, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately $<n.nn> per month for processing ( <nnnnn> records )._
+The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.

-Replace this amount with the approximate cost for running your Guidance in the default Region.
-This estimate should be per month and for processing/serving resonable number of requests/entities.

-Suggest you keep this boilerplate text:
-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._
+For full details, refer to the pricing webpage for each AWS service used in this Guidance.

 ### Sample Cost Table ( required )